jonashackt/firefly-iii-ops/README.md

 [As the docs state we can now use a cron job](https://docs.firefly-iii.org/how-to/firefly-iii/advanced/backup/#automated-backup-using-a-bash-script-and-crontab).

-Now to create a cron job to run daily, [simply create a file `fireflybackup.sh` at `/etc/cron.daily`](https://askubuntu.com/a/2369/451114) with the following contents:
+Now to create a cron job to run daily, [simply create a file `fireflybackup` at `/etc/cron.daily`](https://askubuntu.com/a/2369/451114) with the following contents:

+> THE FILE SHOULDN'T USE the `.sh` filename ending - [if it does, cron doesn't execute the script!](https://askubuntu.com/a/416479/451114)

 ```shell
 #!/usr/bin/env bash